B Locus

 Brown-Based Patterns

-Brown coat can have different shades from a light reddish brown to a very dark chocolate color.
-The shade of brown can be affected by sun-bleaching, some chocolate dogs look almost orange.
+Brown can have different shades from a light reddish brown to a very dark chocolate color.
+The shade of brown can be affected by sun-bleaching, some chocolate dogs look almost orange at the end of summer.

 Solid Brown

-There are many dog breeds or varieties that have a solid liver coat, e.g. in Labrador Retrievers, Newfoundlands, German Shorthaired Pointer, Cocker Spaniels, or Poodles.
+Very many dog breeds have a solid liver coat.
+Think of Labradors, Newfoundlands, German Shorthaired Pointers, Cocker Spaniels, or Poodles.

 Brown-Based Red

-And even white Poodles or Labrador Retrievers can come in yellow with a brown nose (although most breed clubs consider these non-standard colorations).
+And even cream or white dogs like Labrador Retrievers (they call it “Dudley”) or Poodles can have a brown nose (although most breed clubs consider these off-colors).

 Brown & Tan